Balance Transfer APR

 Balance transfer fee: 5%

-In this example, you’d be paying roughly $1,000 in finance charges annually on your $5,000 in credit card debt, or about $83 monthly (using simple math).
+In this example, you’d be paying roughly $1,000 in finance charges annually on your $5,000 credit card debt, or about $83 monthly (using simple math).
 The APR of 19.99% means you pay roughly 20% of your balance each year.

 That’s not good, especially when there are 0% APR balance transfer offers out there for the taking.

-Assuming you accept such an offer, your balance would immediately climb to $5,250, thanks to the associated balance transfer fee, but you wouldn’t pay any interest for a full 12 months because of the 0% APR.
+Assuming you accept such an offer, your balance would immediately climb to $5,250, thanks to the associated balance transfer fee, but you wouldn’t pay any interest for a full 12 months because of the 0% balance transfer APR.

 The savings using the credit card balance transfer are pretty significant because you’d be going from paying nearly 20% APR to a much more favorable 0% APR.
+It doesn’t take a genius to know that zero is much better than 20.

 Of course, if you don’t pay off the debt in full in 12 months, you’ll be subject to finance charges again once that 9.99% APR kicks in.

 It’ll still be cheaper than your previous APR, but it’s not as favorable as a 0% interest rate, which accrues zero interest.
+So your goal should always be to pay down your full balance before the balance transfer ends.

-Balance Transfer APR is Usually Promotional
+Balance Transfer APR Is Usually Promotional

 Keep in mind that most balance transfer APR is promotional, meaning it only lasts for a set period of time, whether it’s six months or 15 months.
-You should know how long it lasts so you can make a plan to tackle the debt.

 For instance, if you wanted to pay off all your debt during the zero interest (0% APR) period, you’d have to make payments of about $438 a month in our preceding example.